Albertsons Companies Inc. (ACI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Albertsons Companies Inc. (ACI) is $25.56, which is $6.44 above the current market price.
-The public float for ACI is 313.67M and currently, short sellers hold a 3.18% of that float.
-On April 03, 2023, ACI’s average trading volume was 4.01M shares.
+The average price estimated by analysts for ACI is $25.56, which is $6.28 above than the current price.
+The public float for ACI is 313.67M, and at present, short sellers hold a 3.18% of that float.
+The average trading volume of ACI on April 06, 2023 was 4.00M shares.

 ACI’s Market Performance

-The stock of Albertsons Companies Inc. (ACI) has seen a 2.92% increase in the past week, with a 4.58% rise in the past month, and a -0.95% fall in the past quarter.
-The volatility ratio for the week is 0.87%, and the volatility levels for the past 30 days are at 1.25% for ACI.
-The simple moving average for the last 20 days is 4.41% for ACI stock, with a simple moving average of 0.83% for the last 200 days.
+ACI’s stock has seen a 3.05% increase for the week, with a 4.70% rise in the past month and a 0.19% gain in the past quarter.
+The volatility ratio for the week is 1.06%, and the volatility levels for the past 30 days are at 1.23% for Albertsons Companies Inc. The simple moving average for the last 20 days is 4.62% for ACI stock, with a simple moving average of 1.65% for the last 200 days.

 Analysts’ Opinion of ACI